Words and photos by: Nina Zietman

 It all started with a competition.
 One Wednesday night after a few beers, I entered a competition to win a weekend’s stay in a high-tech inflatable tent from Heimplanet.
 You just had to pick a destination in the UK you’d like to visit and say why.

 I pulled up Google Maps.
 With the same deliberation that a monkey might give a dart flung at a dartboard, I chose the Outer Hebrides.
 A week later, I received an email saying I’d won.
-“Shit!”
-I texted my boyfriend Ed, “Now we actually have to go to the Outer Hebrides.”
+“Oh my god” I texted my boyfriend Ed, “Now we actually have to go to the Outer Hebrides.”

 21,000 people live here.
 That’s 25 people per square mile.
 There are 13,870 people per square mile in London…